Colleges by Location

 At Texas Christian University, there are many amenities required for a comfortable and safe life on campus.

-There are emergency phone and alarm devices available around the clock.
-There are electronically operated dormitory entrances.
+There are 24-hour emergency phone and alarm devices.
+Dormitory entrances at the school are electronically operated.
 There is a security patrol that operates around the clock.
-The late-night transport/escort service is available.
+The after-hours transportation/escort service is available.

-There is a medical clinic with personal/psychological counseling.
-In addition, other services like Veteran's Affairs and Women's Center are available to the students of Texas Christian University.
+This school has a health clinic with personal/psychological counseling.
+In addition, other services like Veteran's Affairs are available to the students of Texas Christian University.

-All in all, campus life at Texas Christian University is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Texas Christian University is rich and vibrant and provides everything most students need.

 Career Services